San3-Cod3/eggdrop-scripts/README.md

 This is a collection of scripts for the [Eggdrop](https://eggheads.org) IRC bot.
-Most of them I've written, but some are edited versions of those written by others.
+Most of them others written, but some are edited versions of those written by others and improvements made that I wanted.

 # Scripts